clockwork-xyz/clockwork/README.md

 }
 ```

-Finally, add an additional line to your startup script to run your validator with the Cronos plugin (often located at `/home/sol/bin/validator.sh`):
+Finally, add an additional line to your startup script to run your validator with the Clockwork plugin (often located at `/home/sol/bin/validator.sh`):
 ```sh
 #!/bin/bash